Workshop: Sleep Optimization for Busy Medical Faculty

-An upcoming workshop will present the role of sleep and fatigue in cognitive and physical performance.
-Facilitators will delineate the sleep and circadian "thieves" that impair daily functioning and discuss easily implemented behaviors to enhance sleep, energy and performance.
+This session will present the role of sleep and fatigue in cognitive and physical performance.
+Facilitators will delineate the sleep and circadian "thieves" that impair our daily functioning and discuss easily implemented behaviors to enhance sleep, energy and performance.

-The workshop will be led by Jonathan Barkham, M.D., clinical instructor of internal medicine and neurology and Cathy Goldstein, M.D., assistant professor of neurology.
+Jonathan Barkham, MD, clinical instructor of internal medicine and neurology

 - Describe the purpose of sleep and circadian control of sleep timing and other biological rhythms.